digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/download/cnqs-installation.rst

 Docker
 ------

-Verify that Docker Desktop is running.
+Verify that the Docker Desktop application is running on your computer.

 Login to Docker repositories via the terminal.